gcapes/how-to/git/pre-commit.md

 pre-commit install
 ```

+This installs the tools in an environment at `~/.cache/pre-commit/`.

 I found the pre-commit workflow above on a [blog](https://ljvmiranda921.github.io/notebook/2018/06/21/precommits-using-black-and-flake8/) and it works like this:

 ![black then flake8 diagram](https://ljvmiranda921.github.io/assets/png/tuts/precommit_pipeline.png)